ItaiAxelrad/open-spec/docs/_partials/321123 Aggregate Base Courses-3.md

 divNumb: 32
 divName: Exterior Improvements
 subgroup: Site and Infrastructure
-tags: ['Site', 'Infrastructure', 'Exterior', 'Improvements', 'Aggregate', 'Base', 'Courses']
+tags:
+  [
+    'Site',
+    'Infrastructure',
+    'Exterior',
+    'Improvements',
+    'Aggregate',
+    'Base',
+    'Courses',
+  ]
 ---

 ## General

 1. RELATED DOCUMENTS:
    1. The General Contract Conditions, Drawings and other Division - 1 Specification sections apply to Work of this section.
    1. WORK INCLUDED:
       1. The work specified herein shall consist of furnishing and placing of Aggregate Base Course and Well Graded Pit Run materials in conformity with the construction plans.
    1. RELATED WORK